• Skip to main content

 Alexander's tribute to Black American is a stunning poem.
 This moving and lyrical journey through the ways African-Americans have shaped and responded to events in history will inspire meaningful conversations with your children.
 A treasure trove of historical information about the figures depicted in the illustrations can be found in an extensive endnote.

-More: Big list of African-American history picture books
+MORE: Big list of African-American history picture books

-by Francecsa Sanna
+The Journey by Francecsa Sanna

 Find it: Amazon | Bookshop

 I really like the illustrations in this picture book about a family that flees their home after it is destroyed and the father disappears.
 They travel in many different modes: car, boat, on foot, etc. Yes, it is an intense book, but a necessary one.
 It is an excellent book for building compassion for others in quite different situations than our own.
-The ending is uncertain, but not without hope — a great teaching moment for your own kids.
+The ending is uncertain, but not without hope -- a great teaching moment for your own kids.

-by José Sanabria, illustrated by María Laura Díaz Domínguez
+A Page in the Wind by José Sanabria, illustrated by María Laura Díaz Domínguez

 A newspaper narrates its journey as it is caught up by the wind and its pages are blown hither and thither.
 Each page lands someplace different and has a unique experience.
 Some pages are read, others line bird cages.
 Still another covers a homeless person as he huddles for shelter.
 While reading the book my mind took me in so many directions (sort of like the newspaper).
 I was seeing how different people in the city lived, how the newspaper (which has a central mind, yet is able to feel and sense what each page is experiencing) ends up in both lowly and exalted situations.
 Thought-provoking.

-by Jennifer Elvgren, illustrated by Fabio Santomauro
+The Whispering Town by Jennifer Elvgren, illustrated by Fabio Santomauro

 Find it: Amazon | Bookshop